aws-samples/sample-fixed-schema-response-mcp/fixed_schema_mcp_server/docs/kiro_integration.md

-# Kiro Integration Guide
+# Kiro Integration Guide for FastMCP Edition

-This guide explains how to integrate the Fixed Schema Response MCP Server with Kiro.
+This guide explains how to integrate the Fixed Schema Response MCP Server (FastMCP Edition) with Kiro.

 ## Prerequisites

 - Kiro installed and configured
-- Fixed Schema Response MCP Server installed
+- FastMCP library installed
-- AWS credentials configured (if using Bedrock)
+- AWS credentials configured (optional, for AWS Bedrock integration)

 ## Configuration